-My calendar epiphany struck on a playground, where I was hanging with a dysfunctional mom club.
+My own planner epiphany struck on a playground, where I was hanging with a dysfunctional mom club.
 We didn’t call ourselves that, but we all knew what we were.
 These were my peeps.

 In this safe space, I confided the overwhelm I felt tracking the everyday mom minutiae.
 I couldn’t even trust myself to send an empty milk carton to preschool on the right day, for Pete’s sake.

 If you don’t have a preschooler who forgot his milk carton on bring-your-empty-milk-carton-to-school day, that might sound trivial.
 If you do have an empty-milk-cartonless preschooler…well, you get it.

 Each time I screwed up, especially when it affected my kids, guilt stabbed me in the gut.
 I’d flash back to elementary school and the panic that set in when I discovered I didn’t have my picture form, empty dish detergent bottle, milk money, or signed report card.

 I was the kid who made teachers sigh.
 Or worse.

 I was desperate to give my kids a different experience.
 I just didn’t know how.
 My go-to solution – Post-its and my (faulty) memory – obviously wasn’t cutting it.